pradeep-mishra/seeker/README.md

 - **Fast Loading**: Optimized image delivery
 - **Seamless Browsing**: Navigate through all images in a folder without returning to the file list

+### Video Player

+Watch your videos with a professional video player powered by Vidstack:

+- **Built-in Playback**: Play videos directly in your browser without downloading
+- **Full Controls**: Play, pause, seek, volume, fullscreen, and picture-in-picture
+- **Streaming Support**: Efficient range request streaming for smooth playback and seeking
+- **Format Support**: MP4, WebM, MOV (QuickTime), and other browser-supported formats
+- **Keyboard Shortcuts**: Space to play/pause, arrow keys for seeking, M to mute, F for fullscreen
+- **Next/Previous Navigation**: Browse through all videos in a folder seamlessly
+- **Mobile-Friendly**: Touch gestures and inline playback on mobile devices
+- **Quality Auto-Detection**: Automatic format compatibility warnings for unsupported codecs
+- **Volume Persistence**: Remembers your volume preference across videos

 ### PDF Support

 Handle PDF documents with ease: